ghaskins/riak_wiki/pages/Eventual-Consistency.md

 a default quorum of 3.
 That means every piece of data exists three times in this cluster.
 In this setup reads use a quorum of 2 to ensure at least two copies, whereas writes also use a quorum of 2 to enforce strong consistency.

-Remember that R + W > N ensures strong consistency in a cluster.
+Remember that R + W > N ensures strong consistency in a cluster, meaning that a read following a particular write will return the previously written data.

 When data is written with a quorum of 2, Riak sends the write request to all three replicas anyway, but returns a successful reply when two